Back to overview

 As ever, with significant change, comes important questions.
 The introduction of the SQE brought with it concerns regarding how firms will value candidates completing training contracts compared with those qualifying via alternative pathways (eg, an apprenticeship or QWE built up over various experiences).

-However, in what’s been described as a “powerful statement”, at least 17 firms have agreed to a Legal Apprenticeship Pledge to demonstrate to aspiring solicitors “that the legal apprenticeship route is no less valuable than a traditional route to qualification”.
+However, in what’s been described as a “powerful statement”, a number of firms have agreed to a Legal Apprenticeship Pledge to demonstrate to aspiring solicitors “that the legal apprenticeship route is no less valuable than a traditional route to qualification”.
 Among the participating firms are:

 The flexibility offered by the QWE should widen access to the profession for aspiring solicitors.
 Firms recognise that these various routes are available and it makes sense that they’ll want to hire the best talent.
 So, as with any decision you make, take some time to research your options and choose the pathway that suits you and your circumstances – by staying true to your needs, you’ll not only perform better, but you’ll also have a much more enjoyable experience as you work your way towards qualification.